LMB and MMBA have joined forces

-The League of Michigan Bicyclists (LMB) and Michigan Mountain Biking Association (MMBA) are moving forward with a unification to bolster and broaden the voice of the Michigan bicycling community.
+The League of Michigan Bicyclists (LMB) and Michigan Mountain Biking Association (MMBA) have moved forward with a unification to bolster and broaden the voice of the Michigan bicycling community.
 We recognize that we are all stronger when we work together.

-Moving forward, MMBA will become part of the League of Michigan Bicyclists.
-Through this unification, the MMBA acronym will remain, but the name will change slightly to be the Michigan Mountain Bike Alliance.
+MMBA has become part of the League of Michigan Bicyclists.
+Through this unification, the MMBA acronym remains, but the name has changed slightly to be the Michigan Mountain Bike Alliance.
 This retains the well-established MMBA moniker and branding, but also signifies this important organizational shift.
-As a strategic “Alliance”, MMBA will represent a relationship among people and groups who work together for positive change.
+As a strategic “Alliance”, MMBA now represents a relationship among people and groups who work together for positive change.

 Mountain biking is a natural fit with LMB’s mission to “improve life through bicycling.”
-This transition will supplement and expand on LMB’s current work and extend our reach throughout the bicycling community, while we maintain progress and attention on existing priorities.
+This transition supplements and expands on LMB’s current work and extends our reach throughout the bicycling community, while we maintain progress and attention on existing priorities.
 A LMB/MMBA unification fits multiple focus areas from LMB’s strategic plan, including plans to “strengthen collaborative partnerships with local trail groups,” “integrate mountain biking clinics into our educational curriculum,” and “plan and implement a membership drive drawing from all types of cyclists.”

 Why This is Happening